nhsconnect/gpconnect/index.md

 [Find out more about the APIs](https://gpconnect-specrestructure.netlify.com/overview_priority_capabilities.html)

 ## Pilot using the GP Connect APIs ##
-The GP Connect programme is now supporting the development of products that connect with the APIs to use data from patient records and appointment schedulers for patient care by integrating it or importing it into local clinical systems.
+The GP Connect programme is now supporting the development of systems that connect with the APIs to use data from patient records and appointment schedulers for patient care by integrating it or importing it into local clinical systems.

 We’re working with selected partnerships of health and care organisations and software suppliers.
 Partnerships will use the APIs to develop technical solutions to local issues with sharing patient records and appointment booking across system boundaries.
 We’ve developed a process called ‘First of Type’ to support this development and provide assurance for these early products.

 [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect)

-## Development pathways ##
+## Pathways ##
 GP Connect has identified three main customer groups:

 * consumer supplier